chef/chef-web-docs/content/api_chef_server.md

 {{< note >}}

-Documentation is for the `/users/NAME` endpoint is for version 1 of the Chef Infra Server API.
+This documentation for the `/users/NAME` endpoint is for version 1 of the Chef Infra Server API.
 Version 0 of the API has some differences in the request body and in the results.

 {{< /note >}}